The Japan Society for Technology of Plasticity

 3) Research institutions, companies and groups cannot be candidates of prize because this prize aims at valuing distinguished persons with great creativity, but they can nominate candidates.

 One or two winners will be selected from among the nominated candidates.
-About six million yen in total including gold medals and plaques are awarded to the winners on the occasion of the 12th International Conference on Technology of Plasticity (ICTP) held in Cambridge, UK in September, 2017.
+About six million yen in total including gold medals and plaques are awarded to the winners on the occasion of the 13th International Conference on Technology of Plasticity (ICTP) held in Columbus, Ohio, US in July 26-31,2020.

 Obligation of Winner: